slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 - Hell yes or no. Say no to anything you’re not genuinely excited about (Derek Sivers).
 - No to any decision that requires a calculator or computer (Warren Buffett).
 - With two equally difficult paths, choose the one more painful in the short term.
 Pain avoidance often creates the illusion of equality (Naval Ravikant).
-- Choose the path with the most potential serendipity down the line.
 - Is the decision reversible or irreversible?
 Reversible, decide fast with imperfect info.
-Irreversible, slow down and understand the problem deeply (Jeff Bezos).
-- Optimal decisions happen at \~70% information.
+Irreversible, slow down and understand the problem deeply.
+Optimal decisions happen at \~70% information.
 Less and you’ll probably make a bad decision.
 More and you’re probably wasting time on low impact details.
 (Jeff Bezos).

 > *"To beat the bureaucracy, make your problem their problem." (...)
 "If you have to take it or leave it, leave it."